WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

 4. Identify willing reviewers from the `@WordPress/openverse-maintainers` group who are comfortable with looking at the list and reviewing the PR, looking for terms which should be removed or missing terms which should be added.
-5. Merge the PR, and now the list is avaliable for use in Openverse projects.
+5. Merge the PR, and now the list is available for use in Openverse projects.

 ## This Will Not Be Perfect

 By default, we accept that this list and its usage will not be perfect.
-At times we may accidently include terms which inadvertently cause harm to groups or individuals.
-We may also accidently expose users to undesired content in the implementation of this list.
+At times we may accidentally include terms which inadvertently cause harm to groups or individuals.
+We may also accidentally expose users to undesired content in the implementation of this list.
 Despite the potential for these transgressions this work will always be based on the following assumptions:

-1. Saftey first.
+1. Safety first.
 Given the choice, we would prefer to incorrectly restrict non-sensitive content rather than accidentally show sensitive content.
 2. Avoid censorship.
 This list will not be used to block or deny access to content, rather to make the viewing of content opt-in.
 The Openverse project